hazelcast/hazelcast-client-protocol/README.md

 * custom types
 * parameters to existing custom types

-While expanding the protocol, one needs to follow these simple guidelines:
+While expanding the protocol, follow these guidelines:
 * `since` field of the protocol definitions of the newly added parameters, methods, events and custom types should be equal to the current protocol version.
 * New services should have the id of the 1 + the highest id of the existing services.